Proudly crafting a TrustLess future

 1. Decentralized name registry:

-1. Support for ENS: Console supports the Ethereum Name Service (ENS) and Bitcoin Name Service (BNS), enabling users to verify their account ownership through unique ENS or BNS names.
+1. Support for ENS: Console supports the Ethereum Name Service (ENS), Bitcoin Name Service (BNS), and Lens usernames enabling users to verify their account ownership through unique names.
 For example, the ownership of "castig.eth" can be verified across all applications, including Console.
 This unique identification method enhances security and user confidence.

 2. Exploration for support of community ownership: We are exploring a model similar to Substack for community owners, allowing them to gather email addresses for community access.
 This model promotes a closer and more direct relationship between community owners and their audience.